Student Handbook: Section 4: Residential Living Policies

 Residents assigned to a space that has unoccupied beds or bedrooms should expect another student to be assigned to these spaces at any time.
 Notification of a new roommate will be sent to students when possible; however, this is not always the case.
 Residents should not utilize unoccupied beds, furniture, or space so that it will be available to an incoming student at any time.
 All unoccupied spaces should be kept accessible and clean.
 Residence Life reserves the right to check unoccupied bed/room spaces to ensure move-in readiness, as well as confirm a student has checked-out of a residential space properly.

-All residents are required to participate in fire drills.
-Evacuation of the building by all residents is required immediately after the fire alarm sounds.
+All individuals are required to evacuate halls immediately after a fire alarm sounds, including fire drills.
 Any person who discovers a fire should immediately call for assistance by dialing 911 and sharing the location of the fire, followed by calling Daemen Campus Safety at 716-839-SAFE (7233).
 The storage of explosives or flammable substances within any residence hall is strictly prohibited.
 In addition, the use of other flaming articles, including candles, burned wicks, and incense, is prohibited.
 Residents are also responsible for not bringing and/or utilizing prohibited items in residence hall facilities as listed in the Prohibited Items section below.
+Additionally, residents are not permitted to cover more than 50% of a wall surface.
+No objects shall obstruct, hang from or touch any part of a sprinkler pipe or sprinkler head.

-Failure to abide by the above fire safety guidelines may result in disciplinary action through Daemen University and/or the New York State Fire Marshal.
+Failure to abide by the above fire safety guidelines may result in disciplinary action and/or fines through Daemen University and/or the New York State Fire Marshal.

 All of the furniture and appliances provided by the University remain the property of the University throughout the resident’s occupancy.
 The resident may not remove any University-owned furniture or appliances from the apartment.
 The resident may not remove any University-owned items from the common spaces within the residence hall.
 Residents are not permitted to build lofts or adjust university furniture into an unsafe position.
 Failure to abide by the above restrictions may result in disciplinary action.
 Any furniture brought into the halls that is deemed a health hazard as defined by Housing & Residence Life staff is subject to removal.